cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 Then switch to the **Package Load** section of **Quick App**, click Refresh at the top right to see the game name of the subpackage, click **Second Open** to use the same as the normal packaged **rpk** .

 ![](./publish-oppo-instant-games/run_subpackage.jpg)

+**Note**: Subpackage rpk needs to be copied to the `/sdcard/subPkg/` directory of Android devices, and non-subpackage rpk needs to be copied to the `/sdcard/games/` directory of Android devices, both of which cannot be mixed.

 ## Related Reference Links